bvanelli/actualpy/README.md

 a numeric value and `0:` to denote a null value.

 All individual column changes are computed on an insert, serialized with protobuf and sent to the server to be stored.
+Null values and server defaults are not required to be present in the SYNC message, unless a column is changed to null.
+If the file is encrypted, the protobuf content will also be encrypted, so that the server does not know what was changed.

 New clients can use this individual changes to then sync their local copies and add the changes executed on other users.
+Whenever a SYNC request is done, the response will also contain changes that might have been done in other browsers, so that the user the retrieve the information and update its local copy.

 But this also means that new users need to download a long list of changes, possibly making the initialization slow.
 Thankfully, user is also allowed to reset the sync.
+When doing a reset of the file via frontend, the browser is then resetting the file completely and clearing the list of changes.
 This would make sure all changes are actually stored in the database.
 This is done on the frontend under *Settings > Reset sync*, and causes the current file to be reset (removed from the server) and re-uploaded again, with all changes already in place.
-In this case, the sync list of changes is reset because the server already has the latest version of the database.

 This means that, when using this library to operate changes on the database, you have to make sure that either: